code-wizard/full_stack_assignment/README.md

 => run ./manage.py migrate to populate the database

-=> If you hit CORS errors, add your frontend app host address
+=> If you hit CORS errors, add your frontend app host address to whitelisted host

 CORS_ORIGIN_WHITELIST = ['localhost:4207']
 or